 2.4.1.
-To derive the design requirements for NPPs, all structures shall be identified and their safety, seismic and design classifications shall be undertaken as per the criteria given in AERB/NPP-PHWR/SG/D-1[5].
-With regard to NFs other than NPPs, the approach for arriving at the design requirements shall be as per Section 2.8.
+To derive the design requirements for NPPs, all structures shall be identified and their safety, seismic and design classifications shall be undertaken as per the criteria given in AERB Safety Guide 'Safety classification and seismic categorisation for structures, systems and components of pressurised heavy water reactors', AERB/NPP-PHWR/SG/D-1[5].
+With regard to NFs other than NPPs, the approach for arriving at the design requirements shall be as per section 2.8.